Le Wagon scales one of the world’s best coding bootcamps with Slack

 - Some are chefs or teachers who want to make a career shift

-The bootcamp takes place on Le Wagon’s platform, but students can contact each other and their professors in Slack.
+The bootcamp takes place on Le Wagon’s platform, but students can reach out to each other and their professors in Slack.
 Custom integrations are set up to:

 - Send flashcards to help students remember the core concept of the day